 The events rather masked a thrilling evening of entertainment but the game goes on and after our first round of eliminations, we have just eight names left in the hat for 2018.
 Mensur Suljovic and Gerwyn Price had, for some time, looked the most likely players to be eliminated and with that being confirmed, we’ll now look ahead at the adjusted outright betting for those that remain.

 There’s no change at the top of the betting and after another win for Michael Van Gerwen, the Dutchman remains hot favourite to take the PDC Premier League in 2018 at best odds of 1/2 with Betway and Sun Bets.
-Rob Cross also won, edging out Gary Anderson with a 7-5 scoreline and the reigning World Champion is now available at a top price of 9/2 with most bookmakers including bet365 and 10Bet.
+Rob Cross also won, edging out Gary Anderson with a 7-5 scoreline and the reigning World Champion is now available at a top price of 9/2 with most bookmakers including 10Bet.

 Anderson remains in the hunt despite a mixed group stage so far and the Flying Scotsman will interest a few punters at his top price of 7/1 with 10Bet and Sport Pesa.
 Next up is Michael Smith who recorded only the ninth whitewash in Premier League history with a 7-0 win over Raymond Van Barneveld.
 Smith has been impressive since the very start of this tournament and is now available at best odds of 14/1 with Betway and 188Bet.

 Odds start to drift from this point and we now have four throwers who have progressed to the next phase without ever really impressing or looking like they might take the title.
 We start with Daryl Gurney who drew his fifth game of the campaign last week and after that 6-6 result against Peter Wright, he can be taken in the outright betting at a best price of 40/1 with 10Bet and Sport Pesa.